 Provide moist air all year round, especially in winter, while the heaters are operating.
 To achieve higher humidity, create a pebble tray by placing it on a bed of stones in a saucer of water.
 Then, once a month, gently hose the foliage down to hydrate the leaves and wash away any thin layers of dust from its pores.
 Keep the tray topped up with water to provide a little pocket of humidity around the foliage.

 An array of simultaneous cultivation issues will increase the chance of developing yellowed leaf-sections with browned halos.
 Firstly, the location may be too dark, with its compost staying too saturated in-between waters; if mould is growing across the soil, this is usually a bad sign.
 You're potentially using too cold water or tap water that hasn't been allowed to sit for 24hrs.
-This period of rest will not only bunk-up its temperature, but the harsh chemicals used to preserve water hygiene (fluoride & chloride) will begin to evaporate after a few hours.
+This period of rest will not only bunk-up its temperature, but the harsh chemicals used to preserve water hygiene (fluoride & chloride) will begin to settle after a few hours.
 The final culprit might be lack of fertilisation, with regular feeds being paramount for long-lasting, healthy leaves.
 If the specimen hasn't been nourished in over two months, it'll begin to show signs of nutrient deficiencies seen in this article.

 Pests could arise at any time, with infestations starting from the original nursery or via contamination in your home.
-With this genus, Spider Mite and Mealybugs tend to be the usual inhabitants, with the first being minute and almost transparent, roaming the leaves in search of chlorophyll and a site to hide its eggs.
+With this genus, Spider Mites and Mealybugs tend to be the usual inhabitants, with the first being minute and almost transparent, roaming the leaves in search of chlorophyll and a site to hide its eggs.
 The latter, however, will stand out much more, with white cottony webs developing across the foliage and stems.
 Thoroughly check the plant's cubbyholes before giving it the all-clear, or click on the appropriate links to learn more about eradicating these issues.

 Environmental Shock is a familiar occurrence with newly-located specimens, that usually results in stunted growth and lower leaf loss (rare).
 When a plant is relocated into a new, unfamiliar setting, the effects can be catastrophic.
 The humidity, temperature and light levels will all suddenly shift into different proportions, inflicting great stress the individual.
 There are two options of addressing this issue; either wait it out or relocate it into a more Philodendron-friendly environment.
 As long as the specimen appears healthy with little change to its pre-existing leaves, new nodular growth should emerge in the following months.